kir-dev/email-template/README.md

 })
 ```
 ### Usage
-You can generate the e-mail HTML to be sent via `generateMail(data: unknown)`.
+You can generate the e-mail HTML to be sent via `generateMail(values: unknown, templateName?: string = 'default')`.
 You can pass in any object, it depends on what you have written inside the EJS file.
 Use the `sendMail(data: SendMail[])` function to send an email in the correct format, where SendMail:
 ```typescript